ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-configure.rst

 .. tip:: Remove wheels before proceeding.

 #.
-Set a :ref:`transmitter switch<rover-auxiliary-functions>` for arming.
+Set a :ref:`transmitter switch<common-auxiliary-functions>` for arming.
 Ensure the channel used for the switch has been :ref:`calibrated<common-radio-control-calibration>`.
 To configure a channel for arming, for example channel 7, then set the parameter:

     - :ref:`RC7_OPTION<RC7_OPTION>` =41 (Sets function of channel 7 as arming/disarming)